RocketChat/Apps.Salesforce.LiveAgent/README.md

 6. **Debug Mode**

-   - Debug mode will send logs and debug messages to the Live Chat users.
-Dev only setting, keep it to default setting (false).
+   - Enabling this setting will send debug messages and log to the Live Chat user.
+Setting only intended for Developer testing.

 7. That's it for the configuration.
 Now let's look at the usage.